julzaza/wildwitchherbs/_posts/2025-07-07-herbs-never-burn.md

 ---

-## FAQ — Real Questions Witches Actually Ask
+## FAQ: Real Questions Witches Actually Ask

 **Can I burn a tiny amount just once?**
 Sometimes the dose isn’t the danger — the *method* is.
 Smoke changes plant chemistry.
 Even small amounts can be harmful.